luleyleo/druid-enum-helpers/README.md

 # Druid enum helpers

+NOTE: If you are only interested in the derive macro, check out [`druid-enums`](https://github.com/Finnerale/druid-enums).
+It is more advanced than the derive macro in this repo, and the derive macro is IMO much nicer to use than the match macro.

 In this repo I work on implementing the ideas mentioned in [druid#789](https://github.com/linebender/druid/issues/789)

 The two sub-crates implement the macros while the main crate is the testing ground.